approov/quickstart-react-native/API-PROTECTION.md

 The first parameter is the new header name and the second a prefix to be added to the Approov token.
 This is primarily for integrations where the Approov Token JWT might need to be prefixed with `Bearer` and passed in the `Authorization` header.

+You are recommended to make this call inside the `approovSetup` function called by the `ApproovProvider`, to ensure this is setup prior to Approov initialization.

 ### Token Binding
 If want to use [Token Binding](https://approov.io/docs/latest/approov-usage-documentation/#token-binding) then set the header holding the value to be used for binding as follows: